How to Choose the Best Oscilloscope under $276 (in 2024)

 The oscilloscope industry is basically divided up into a B2B (business to business) and B2C (business to consumer) market and the price points of the oscilloscopes that cater to each market reflect the target audience’s budget.

 Tektronix and Keysight are the two manufacturers/brands that cater to the business/professional market.
-They develop really high-end oscilloscopes that cost tens of thousands of dollars.
+They develop high-end oscilloscopes that cost tens of thousands of dollars.
 And honestly, they’re well worth it.
 If you are a pro, engineer, or technician, you will know this already!

 There are also manufacturers like Hantek, Rigol, and Siglent that make more affordable oscilloscopes.
-They obviously have lower bandwidth and not as many features, but understandably so because they are targeted to a consumer market that spends far less due to their lower technical requirements for an oscilloscope.
+They have lower bandwidth and not as many features, but understandably so because they are targeted to a consumer market that spends far less due to their lower technical requirements for an oscilloscope.

 Hand Held vs Bench Oscilloscopes